tsupplis/cpm86-hacking/README.md

     - Using System Variable Control Block through BDOS Function 31h (S_SYSVAR) on BDOS= 2.2
 - pcemnt needs to accomodate CCP uppercasing so an toggle character '^' is used to this effect:
     - /Mnt^/User/^JOhn/^test.img becomes /mnt/USERS/john/TEST.IMG

-## TODOs

-- add support for a getenv from cpp disk env file
-- transparently support vt100/vt52/bios in conio
-- find a solution to gfx in ccp/m-86 3.1?
-- attime to adjust seconds on BDOS >=3.0?
-T_SET resets the seconds to 0 on invokation
-- study, recompilation/rewrite and patch of Date, Show and Dir and in the meantime regress test
-- clean up code duplicates
-- more tools/experiments
-- sort out why cpmtools refuses to work with 320kb (for testing I use single face 160K images). ibmpc-514ds does not seem to work
-- explore further CP/M-86 Big Brothers (PCP/M 2.04 and CCP/M 3.1).
-At first glance, they
-are giving you better CP/M-Plus like experience than the rough CP/M 2.2 interface of CP/M-86 but CCP/M-86 has a lot of quirks and PCP/M Keyboard configuration is a bit tricky (Fully IBM PC compatible?) .... to be explored
-- deliver a guide to rebuild CP/M-86 from its sources with all the patches, AT support and 2020 look and feel.
-It works well but publishing the fixes and the code may not be allowed. all sources of information and code to start were found on (http://www.cpm.z80.de/source.html).
-It just required a lot of effort to compare/consolidate code, annotations, patches and comparison with existing binary versions.
-A lot of fun.
-- try to pull/port a version of Emacs or VI on CP/M-86.
-I could not find one working out of the box (I am working on figuring out an elvis (https://github.com/udo-munk/stevie) and femacs in assembler ....

 ## Build Environment
 - Makefile for DOS Aztec C cross compilers targetting CP/M-86.
 (May require adaptation. emu2 is used to run dos compiler on unix/mac)